Building a Financial Future Together: Essential Tips for Couples

-CFP®, CDFA®, Managing Director of Client Experience
+Managing Director of Client Experience

 Summary

-Start the conversation now
+Start the financial conversation now

 Whether you’re newly engaged or have been putting off a serious financial discussion for years, it can be hard to get started.
-To overcome initial stress or aversion, cast it in a positive light.
+To overcome initial stress or aversion, cast the conversation in a positive light.
 Before you even dig into what approach might work best, consider the start of the conversation as an opportunity to deepen your understanding of each other.

 How would you describe your own attitudes toward money?
 What are your spouse’s highest financial priorities?
 Did either of your parents handle money in ways that you want to emulate or avoid?
 What are your financial fears and hopes?